Accounting software: High-end market

+Accounting software for large organizations was typically the province of mainframe computers.
+Organizations could either develop their own software, to model their internal financial processes, or buy a commercial package and tailor it to their needs.
+By the 1970s and 1980s, some of the software companies making accounting packages for the IBM mainframe market were Management Science America, McCormack & Dodge, Walker Interactive Products, Informatics General, and Cullinet Software.

-The most complex and expensive business accounting software is frequently part of an extensive suite of software often known as enterprise resource planning (ERP) software.
+Over time, the most complex and expensive business accounting software became frequently part of an extensive suite of software often known as enterprise resource planning (ERP) software.

 These applications typically have a very long implementation period, often greater than six months.
 In many cases, these applications are simply a set of functions which require significant integration, configuration and customization to even begin to resemble an accounting system.

 Many freeware high-end open-source accounting software are available online these days which aim to change the market dynamics.
 Most of these software solutions are web-based.

 The advantage of a high-end solution is that these systems are designed to support individual company specific processes, as they are highly customizable and can be tailored to exact business requirements.
 This usually comes at a significant cost in terms of money and implementation time.

 Hybrid solutions

 As technology improves, software vendors have been able to offer increasingly advanced software at lower prices.
 This software is suitable for companies at multiple stages of growth.
 Many of the features of mid-market and high-end software (including advanced customization and extremely scalable databases) are required even by small businesses as they open multiple locations or grow in size.
 Additionally, with more and more companies expanding overseas or allowing workers to home office, many smaller clients have a need to connect multiple locations.
 Their options are to employ software-as-a-service or another application that offers them similar accessibility from multiple locations over the internet.